fbickfordsmith/attention-msc/README.md

 ## Repository guide
 Note that any reference to a **context** in this repository relates to what we call a **category set** (grouping of ImageNet categories) in the thesis (`_thesis.pdf`).
 We changed the terminology for the write-up to improve clarity.

 All `.py` files in the root directory contain a docstring describing what they do.

-For each experiment we use `contexts_def_[type_context].py` to define a set of contexts, then `contexts_dataframes.py` to build dataframes defining the training set for each context, `contexts_training.py` to train an attention network on each context, and `contexts_testing.py` to evaluate these networks.
-Files with prefix `representations` relate to computing VGG16 representations of images; those with prefix `similarity` relate to computing similarity measures using the representations.
+For each experiment we use
+- `contexts_def_[type_context].py` to define a set of contexts
+- `contexts_dataframes.py` to build dataframes defining the training set for each context
+- `contexts_training.py` to train an attention network on each context
+- `contexts_testing.py` to evaluate these networks

+`.py` files with prefix `representations` relate to computing VGG16 representations of images; those with prefix `similarity` relate to computing similarity measures using the representations.
 The table below gives an overview of the rest of the repository.

 |Directory|Contents|
 |-|-|